 The Form ADV has two parts.
 Part 1 shows whether they’ve had problems with regulators or clients as well as info about the adviser’s business.
-Part 2 describes the adviser’s fees, services and strategies.
+Part 2 describes the advisor’s fees, services and strategies.
 Always ask for, and carefully read, both parts of Form ADV before hiring an adviser.

 Do investment advisers need credentials?

-A: Many investment advisers and financial planners have credentials, like CFP, CFA (chartered financial analyst) but there is no law that requires the credentials.
+A: Many investment advisors and financial planners have credentials, like CFP, CFA (chartered financial analyst) but there is no law that requires the credentials.
 Some states do require advisers to take and pass a proficiency exam and/or meet other requirements.

 Set practical, achievable financial goals